Section Two: Student Rights and Responsibilities

 Student Community Standards Committee Formal Hearing Procedures

-For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see the section Special Procedural Provisions for Sexual Misconduct and Other Sensitive Issues of this Catalog.
+For hearing procedures relating to matters involving sexual misconduct or other sensitive issues, please see Special Procedural Provisions for Sexual Misconduct and Other Sensitive Issues in this section of the Catalog.

 Written notice of the time, date, and location of the formal hearing will be sent to all parties, who may additionally be notified in person, by telephone, or by email.

-The President of the University or designee will name a Student Community Standards Committee to conduct a formal hearing to review complaints.
-The Student Community Standards Committee will consist of members selected by the President, and will consist of representatives from full-time faculty, Financial Services, Student Services, the Office of the Registrar, and senior academic administration.
+The Conduct Administrator or designee will name a Student Community Standards Committee to conduct a formal hearing to review complaints.
+The Student Community Standards Committee will consist of members selected by the Conduct Administrator or designee, and will consist of representatives from full-time faculty, Financial Services, Student Services, the Office of the Registrar, and senior academic administration.
 At any formal hearing before the committee, three (3) committee members and several alternates will be selected to transact the business of the committee.
 In sexual misconduct and related hearings, a three-member administrative panel will be utilized.
-Any member of such committee who believes he or she has a conflict of interest rendering him or her incapable of making an impartial decision will disqualify him or herself from that hearing and the Director of Student Affairs will appoint a person to take his or her place at that hearing.
+Any member of such committee who believes he or she has a conflict of interest rendering him or her incapable of making an impartial decision will disqualify him or herself from that hearing and the Conduct Administrator or designee will appoint a person to take his or her place at that hearing.

 Record of Proceeding